KasparEtter/ef1p/pages/email/email.md

 to `smtp.gmail.com` on port 587 when using `gmail.com`.
 If the host name is `.`, the service is explicitly not available at this domain.
 For example, running `dig srv _imap._tcp.gmail.com +short` returns `0 0 0 .`
-because Gmail supports IMAP only with [implicit TLS](#use-of-tls), which is sometimes called IMAPS.
+because Gmail supports IMAP only with [Implicit TLS](#use-of-tls), which is usually called IMAPS.

 You can check the email service records of a domain with the following tool, which uses an [API by Google](https://developers.google.com/speed/public-dns/docs/doh/json) for its DNS queries: